Draugmeister/Tungt-regn/What-Do-You-Need-to-Know.md

 ## Die of Fate

-If something is uncertain in the fiction, you may roll a D6 to get answers.
+If something is uncertain in the fiction, the GM may ask you to roll a D6 to get answers.

 __4-6__ It's something nice, helpfull or advantageus.
 __2-3__ It's something potentially bad.